erthalion/erthalion.github.io/_posts/2020-08-03-chess-and-optimizer.md

 position is.
 All the values and probabilities are learned by AlphaZero from self play, as there is no provided heuristic or any human knowledge except the game rules.
-The resulting neural network is being used to guide the search for a next move.
+The resulting neural network is being used to guide the search for a next move using Monte-Carlo tree search (interesting enough, it could be also improved via [model-free policy-optimization algorithm][mcts]).
 Does it sound familiar?

 ## Pulling bits together